-- a 2D array with the <local identifier> "reflectance_array", which is the primary component of the composite structure,
+- a 2D array with the <local identifier> "reflectance_array", which is the primary component of the composite structure, - three additional 2D arrays which are considered backplanes of the primary component, having <local_identifier> values of "longitude", "phase_angle", and "emission angle".

 We want to ensure that <id_reference_from> and <id_reference_to> are used consistently.
 Perhaps the easiest way to get a handle on their use is to consider a truncated entry from the resulting composite structure outlined above.
 Here we show the relationship between the primary component and one of its backplanes: